cloudmesh-community/fa18-523-52/project-report/report.md

 ## Dataset

-The dataset I have chosen is often used in training tools for medical professionals and is one of the only few available skin lesion datasets.
+The dataset we have chosen is often used in training tools for medical professionals and is one of the only few available skin lesion datasets.
 The HAM10000 (Human Against Machine with 10000 training images) dataset contains dermatoscopic images from different populations that include all general diagnostic categories that have been